Zhao Shi (footballer)

-Zhao Shi (赵石; born 16 March 1993) is a Chinese professional footballer who plays as a goalkeeper for club Shenzhen Peng City.
+Zhao Shi (赵石; born 16 March 1993) is a Chinese professional footballer who plays as a goalkeeper for China League One club Shaanxi Union.

 Club career

 Zhao was first called up to Guoan's first team on 17 February 2015 for an AFC Champions League home game, which was won 2–0 against Bangkok Glass, however he experienced no game time and finished the game as an unused substitute.
 Throughout the season he did not to make any appearances for Beijing and this continued the following season.
 On 3 January 2017, Zhao moved to League One side Qingdao Huanghai.

 Career statistics

 Statistics accurate as of match played 2 November 2024.